JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 <p>Correct</p>

 ![](6_05_hor_inset_correct.png)
-*Correct grouping and no duplicates help understanding the UI quicker.*
+*Correct grouping and no duplicates help understand the UI quicker.*

 See [Groups of controls](groups_of_controls.md) for how to organize a bigger group of controls.